Atlanta sports travel guide

 • Truist Park: Home of the Braves.
 Located at 755 Battery Avenue SE in Cobb County, north of downtown Atlanta.

-The main entry point for Atlanta sports travelers is Hartsfield-Jackson Atlanta International Airport (ATL), which by some measures is considered the world’s busiest airport. it’s the primary hub for Delta Airlines, which offers flights to and from just about every other city it serves from Atlanta.
-Most major American carriers offer some level of service to the city as well.
+It is the primary hub for Delta Airlines, which offers flights to and from just about every other city it serves from Atlanta.
 The airport is located about eight miles south of downtown via Interstate 85.

 Drivers into the city can use Interstates 75, 85 and 20, which connect the region with such cities as Chattanooga, Tenn.; Birmingham, Ala., and Charlotte, N.C.
 All three interstates run through downtown Atlanta, with I-75 and I-85 merging into one north-south route that cuts through the heart of the city core.